eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

   :param mem_param:     Parameters defining the membrane planes, from which
                         the core/interface membrane residues can be identified.
-                        When set to None, the FindMembrane function will be called with **model** as input.
+                        When set to None, the ost.mol.alg.FindMembrane function will be called with **model** as input.

   :param output_dir:    The directory where to write the output